 Male host – Some things aren’t visible to the human eye which is why they have this.

 Andrew – So, this is a thermal imaging camera, which we use to look for sources of heat in the room.
-Basically, anything that’s electronic, that has current running through it heats up, like your television at home.
+Basically, anything that’s electronic and has current running through it heats up, like your television at home.

 Male host – It is super-sensitive to heat.